nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target User Profile**:

-* Students or recent graduates who are actively looking for job opportunities, specifically internships in the tech industry.
+* Students who are actively looking for internships in the tech industry.
 * Users who prefer using a desktop app over mobile or web applications.
 * Users comfortable with typing commands, benefiting from a Command Line Interface (CLI) for faster data entry.
 * Users looking for an organized way to manage a list of companies, contact statuses, and related job application data.

 **Value Proposition**:
-TechConnect assists students in managing and organizing their internship and job applications efficiently.
-The app enables users to bookmark, tag, and retrieve company information with ease, all through a simple, efficient command-based interface.
+TechConnect assists students in managing and organizing their internship.
+The app enables users to bookmark, tag, and retrieve company information with ease, all through a simple, efficient command line based interface.

 ---